 Chronic conditions often persist for a long period of time or are constantly recurring.
 These symptoms are rooted within a mildly to seriously compromised constitution.
 The treatment course for chronic illness generally involves treatments 1x per week for three months (or more, depending).
 Herbal medicine and/or supplements are also taken for a longer period of time as well.

 Maintenance treatments are provided to help prevent disease from manifesting.
 Once you complete a course of treatment, it is still beneficial to come in for occasional maintenance visits.

 While many conditions and symptoms do not return once treatment has ended, others are more stubborn, or may reoccur after periods of unusual stress.
 Receiving treatment at this time can quickly put the body back on track towards optimal health before allowing the condition to return.
 Many patients also return when he/she is feeling “under the weather,” run-down, or need an “energy boost.”

-Make sure to eat something an hour or two before your appointment (don’t come in on an empty stomach).
-Do not have any alcohol prior to your treatment.
+Make sure to eat a light meal or snack an hour or two before your appointment (don’t come in on an empty stomach or overly full).
+Refrain from overexertion, drugs, and alcohol at least 6 hours prior to your treatment.
+Make sure to show up on time, wearing loose comfortable clothes.
 Please let us know if you are pregnant (or think you might be), have a pacemaker, or are taking any blood thinners.

-Herbs are prescribed with a focus restoring balance by nourishing the body to treat a particular disease or medical condition.
-Herbs are generally gentle and natural and therefore often require a few days to demonstrate their full effect.
-Chinese herbal remedies may be prescribed in raw form, granules, concentrated capsules or tea pills.
+Herbs can be a powerful adjunct to acupuncture care.
+They focus on restoring balance by nourishing the body to treat a particular disease or medical condition.
+Herbs are generally gentle and natural and can take a few days or even weeks to demonstrate their full effect.